JESSICA AND MARK. MARRIED AT WEST MIDLANDS SAFARI PARK.

 Kacie and Chris had a civil ceremony in a unique location.
 The Library of Birmingham has a very grand and intimate Shakespeare Memorial Room, which is where this lovely couple chose to take their vows.
 My second shooter Sarah met Chris, his best man and his parents in the foyer whilst I spent the morning with Kacie and her attendants preparing for the big day.
 Also present at Kacie's home was a lovely cameraman by the name of Jonathon who was from the TV programme 'Say Yes to the Dress'.
 Kacie is to appear on the UK version of the series where she gets to choose her dream dress with the help of none other than Royal Dress Designer David Emanuel.

-The library's rooftop garden provided us with a lovely backdrop.
+The library's rooftop garden provided us with a lovely backdrop for their wedding photography.
 The area in front of the library was unfortunately under re-construction but the wording on the hoarding was a quirky photo opportunity not to be missed, I felt it was right for a couple just starting married life.
 A pair of stylish red chairs in the libraries reception area also proved to be a source of fun, leading to some of my all-time favourite captures.

 Their wedding reception was held locally at Berrow Court, Harborne.
 The weather was mixed but it never put a stop to all the photo opportunities - planned or unplanned.
 When the flower girls and pageboys asked if they could have some cheeky photos - I was delighted - they played right into my hands.
 I knew this bride and groom would love something a little different, which is something I always aim to achieve at every wedding.